Debian nightly packages don't have versions from git-version-gen

 - Status changed from New to In Progress

 - % Done changed from 0 to 30

 OBS is building atm new packages.
 I'll check the version of the package and the binaries as soon they're built.

-#4 Updated by lynxis about 2 months ago
+Updated by lynxis over 4 years ago

 - Status changed from In Progress to Stalled